 And what about the technology?
 Of course, the technology hasn’t matured yet.
 But the reality is approaching.
 Sony clearly intends to use this for their music, television, and film content.
 They will be the first to create the tools needed to apply and monitor blockchain verification and grant use of content.

 Will this make the transition to the sound fx world?
 Applying the blockchain information itself wouldn’t be difficult; a metadata app could do this quite simply as part of the existing embedding process.
 After, it would take a bit more work.
-It would require a big name to pioneer it, such as Sounddogs, Sound Ideas, or Pro Sound Effects.
+It would require a big name to pioneer it, such as Sounddogs, or Sound Ideas.
 Afterwards, it would likely trickle down to smaller independent publishers.

 No one can comment now if this will happen, or when.
 But questioning the possibility has merits in itself.